-This policy, referred to as Network Acceptable Use Policy, contains general guidelines applicable to all technology-related services provided by the Eureka College Network (Resnet/ECNet), including, but not limited to, wireless services provided by Eureka College (EC).
-All students, faculty, staff, and other EC agents or guests receiving any Resnet/ECNet service constitutes acceptance of this policy.
+This policy, referred to as ECNet/Resnet Acceptable Use Policy, contains general guidelines applicable to all technology-related services provided by the Eureka College Network (ECNet/Resnet), including, but not limited to, wireless services provided by Apogee.
+All students, faculty, staff, and other EC agents or guests receiving any ECNet/Resnet service constitutes acceptance of this policy.

-This policy and other Information Technology (IT) policies and procedures are included in the employee and student handbooks as well as on the IT web site, http://it.eureka.edu.
+This policy and other Information Technology (IT) policies and procedures are included in the employee and student handbooks.
 The ultimate responsibility for any policy violation lies with the user who originates such a violation.
 When a personal device is involved, user is defined as the registered user associated with the device.